ad1tyaaa/100days/round-1.md

 So, today was a long day.
 I properly did Merge Sort, and in the process i ended up spending 6-8 hours, because for few logical errors.
 I finally managed to fix them, and I can't tell how amazing it finally felt after I managed to fix the issues.
 So, as a result of that Merge Sort was all I could do today.
 And, there are some homework that I will do and tomorrow I think I'm going to start Quick Sort.

 It's 11:55 at night. (made this commit just in time. 😂)

+## day 50 : 12 January 2023

+I think today, after a very long time I'm actually not running against time to study or make the commit.
+I generally used to make the commit a day or even two later sometimes, as I used to study late at night , after technically the day had passed, or to maintain daily commits in the repo, or sometimes I would jest be lazy about making the commit.
+Not, to mention all the gaps.
+I mean it was supposed to be 100 days of code.
+But, considering I started July last year, it's way past 100 days.
+And, I'm done with 50 days only today.

+I don't know if I should cry or joke about it. 😢😢

+But, more importantly I'm halfway there.
+And, I have been terribly irregular these 50 days.
+Hopefully, I am more desciplined by the end of the 100 days.
+I have came to realize a lot of things in all these months.
+Figured out a lot of my mistakes, and biggest one is not wanting to solve them.
+Some of the times, I would exactly know what I'm doing wrong (I'm not talking about the code) and know what I should do to fix it, but, I won't do that.

+But, I think the most important thing I've realized is that it's got less to do with motivation, and more with descipline.
+So, yeah I think atleast I now know why I want to finish my 100 days.
+I want to leasn DSA, but, I want to become a desciplined person while doing so.
+That's the important part.
+I know I'm very irregular and very indesciplined as I am now, but, everyone has to start somewhere... someday.

+And, I think for me it's today.
+Atleast today is the day I'm finally writting about this.

+Coming to the "WHAT I STUDIED TODAY ?", I finished Quick Sort.
+I sat down to study and yeah, I got got stuck i tne middle multiple times, but, I managed to finish it.
+I also finished yeasterday's homeworks.
+I have some to do today.
+I think I'll do that tomorrow, and then start with the next topic.
+I forgot the name, but, I'll do the next topic tomorrow.

+> It's the completion of my 50th day, and I really want to write this (it's kinda cringe), so I'm gonna write it
+>
+> I may have been a test player up until now, but, oneday I'll be a T20 player as well.
+Just keep working hard.

+🎊🥳🎉🥳🎊